z390development/z390/doc/user_guide/zCOBOL/zCOBOL_User_Guide.md

 zCOBOL is an open source portable mainframe COBOL compiler available as part of the z390 open source portable mainframe assembler.

-The zCOBOL compiler has been developed as a new flexible tool for testing and modernizing COBOL applications without requiring rewriting existing programs.
+The zCOBOL compiler has been developed as a flexible tool for testing and modernizing COBOL applications without requiring rewriting existing programs.

 ## Getting Started